 Dr. Christian Khalil is an assistant professor of environmental toxicology and health that joined LAU in 2014.
-Prior to joining LAU, he was an assistant professor of environmental toxicology, after completing his PhD and working as a senior lecturer (environmental toxicology) and program authority for the Master of Environmental Sciences at the University of New South Wales (UNSW), Australia since 2002.
-In 2010, he became the director of International Environmental Services ( a training and consulting organization based in Australia.
+Prior to joining LAU, he was an assistant professor of environmental toxicology, after completing his Ph.D. and working as a senior lecturer (environmental toxicology) and program authority for the Master of Environmental Sciences at the University of New South Wales (UNSW), Australia since 2002.
+In 2010, he became the director of the International Environmental Services, a training and consulting organization based in Australia.
 He also has an honorary appointment with the Australian Catholic University (ACU), Australia.

 - In vitro toxicology methods development for application to products testing (raw materials, cosmetic formulation);

 - Nanoparticles toxicity on human derived cell cultures and human skin;

 - Toxicity of welding fumes in vitro and in vivo, occupational exposure context;

 - Chemical mixtures, their synergistic interactions and cytotoxicity;

 - Toxicity assessment of environmental pollutants released into an aquatic environment;